 He turned on his best charm of how he was sorry for everything, how I had changed him so much for the better and how he missed me, a woman with class.
 I replied if he called again, came to the office or house or even drove by I was calling the police but if I saw him first, I was shooting him dead and hung up.

-I visited two doctors to check for STDs experienced terrible embarrassment and of course felt stupid.
+I visited two doctors to check for STDs, experienced terrible embarrassment and of course, felt stupid because I was or at least had been.
 Sitting in humiliation at the doctor's office confronted me with the extent of my being used and guilt for allowing it.
 I hated him, the first time I hated anyone but I hated myself more.
 The second batch of negative test results relieved the physical cloud of anxiety but not the spiritual.
-Free of him, on reflection, I couldn't understand how I could jeopardize all that was important.
+Free of him, on reflection, I couldn't understand how I could jeopardize all that was important including self-respect.

-While lucky, I felt dirty and thought my life a lie that didn't deserve respect.
-I thought of the older woman I worked swing shift with and her admonishment about not losing a good husband.
-I mentally thanked her, hoped she was well, then realized I was now about the age she was back then.
+While lucky to escape him, I felt dirty and thought my life a lie that didn't deserve respect.
+I thought of the older woman I once worked swing shift with and her admonishment about not losing a good husband.
+I mentally thanked her, hoped she was well, then realized I was now about the age she was back when she advised me.